IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Tested multithreaded location tracking
   - Variable appears not to replicate between threads

+### 1/20/22
+- Fixed date of `1/19/22` in `Log.md`
+- Calculated drive to absolute location
+  - Requires Testing
+- Renamed `deltaTracker::dv` to `deltaTracker::delta`
+  - Reasoning: better name
+- Created `inteldrive::start`
+  - Reasoning: able to initalize things outside of constructor
+    - Solves memory errors dealing with the change of `this` memory location for lambdas
+- Removed `inteldrive::recapture`
+  - Removed all callees
+  - Reasoning: `inteldrive::start` takes functionality
+- Removed empty `inteldrive` constructor
+  - Reasoning: Any memory-prone issues now will get initalized in start
+    - Now can use normal constructor globally and call `inteldrive::start` later
+- Renamed `MEMBER_FUNCTION_THREAD` to `CREATE_METHOD_THREAD`
+  - Reasoning: more descriptive name
+- Updated `vec2` to have more cannon operators
+- Started to implement `inteldrive::driveTo`
+  - Uses displacement
+#### Testing
+- Location tracking thread now unable to access correct variables
+  - Initialization of thread in constructor problematic

 ## TODO
 - Need to add controller config to `README.md`
   - Create diagrams